 The Cheetos logo uses a unique identification font that was designed specifically for the brand and does not have an official name.
 This typeface has been specially designed to give the Cheetos logo a distinctive style and recognizability.
 Now, these are wide letters with sharp protrusions at the top.
 They are painted yellow and complemented by a black background.
 In addition, red, white, and blue were present at different times.

 The Cheetos emblem uses orange and yellow in its palette.
 Orange is a rich color that is associated with warmth, energy, fun, and optimism.
-Yellow is the color associated with the sun, joy, friendliness, and creativity.
+Yellow is associated with the sun, joy, friendliness, and creativity.
 Both colors go well together, creating a memorable look.